robert/robert.github.com/_drafts/pfab18.md

 ---
 layout: post
-title: "PFAB #18: TODO"
+title: "PFAB #18: Adventures in squeezing serialized data"
 tags:
   - Programming Projects for Advanced Beginners
   - PFAB
 og_image: https://robertheaton.com/images/pfab-cover.png
 redirect_from:
   - /pfab18
+published: false
 ---
+> *This post is part of "Programming Feedback for Advanced Beginners", a regular series that helps you make the leap from cobbling programs together to writing elegant, thoughtful code.
+[Subscribe now][subscribe] to receive PFAB in your inbox, every fortnight, entirely free.*

-Last time on Programming Feedback for Advanced Beginners[LINK-TODO] we wrote a program that used pre-computation to speed up Justin Reppert's ASCII art program.
+[Last time on Programming Feedback for Advanced Beginners][pfab17] we wrote a program that used pre-computation to speed up Justin Reppert's ASCII art program.
 We calculated the closest ANSI color for every possible pixel color, and stored the answers in a file.
 Whenever we ran our ASCII art-generating program, we first loaded our previous pre-computations back into a color map, and then used them to find the best ANSI color for each pixel color almost instantly.

 When I was writing the code for that edition of PFAB, my precomputed file was over 100MB in size and took around 30 seconds to load whenever I ran the program.
 This wasn't a big problem, but while I was waiting I started daydreaming.
 If we tried, how small could we make this file?
 And since smaller files are quicker for a program to read, how much time would doing this save us?
 This (and next) time on PFAB, we're going to find out.

 We'll learn a lot about serialization, hexadecimal and problem solving.
 None of what follows is necessarily the *best* way to do anything, and I'm sure I've glossed over lots of micro-optimizations.
 However, it should still help you think more deeply about how computers work.

-If you haven't read the previous two editions of PFAB then I'd suggest starting with them [TODO-LINKS].
-Let's start today's edition by learning a long word for a simple concept.
+If you haven't read the previous two editions of PFAB then I'd suggest starting with them ([#16][pfab16], [#17][pfab17]).
+Then let's begin today's edition by learning a long word for a simple concept.

 ## What is serialization?

 In order to re-use our pre-computed color map, we'll need to write its contents to a file.
 When we want to use our color map again, we'll read the file back into our program and use the information inside it re-create our original map.
 In order to do this, we'll need to a set of rules for converting the data in our program into a long string that can be written to a file.
 We'll also need a corresponding set of rules converting that long string back into our color map data.
 These rules are called a *serialization format*.

-Some common, generic serialziation formats that you may or may not have heard of include JSON, YAML, Pickle, and XML.
+Some common, generic serialization formats that you may or may not have heard of include JSON, YAML, Pickle, and XML.
 As we'll see, we can also define our own, specialized serialization formats that are only ever used by our program.
 A serialization format is just a pair of rules for writing and reading data - there's nothing stopping you from making up your own rules.

 The process of turning data into something (specifically, a *stream of bytes*) that can be written to a file is called *serialization*, and the opposite process of turning a file back into data inside a program is called *deserialization*.
 The same de/serialization processes can also be used when sending and receiving data over a network (like the internet).